rocket-pool/RPIPs/RPIPs/RPIP-4.md

 [/poll]
 ```

 A favorable forum poll which is live for at least [7] days and a corresponding RPIP document are necessary for snapshot voting to be scheduled.
-Once the requirements have been met, one of the following parties will create a snapshot vote and publicize it:

-- Darren Langley AKA langers (General Manager - Rocket Pool Pty Ltd)
+Once the requirements have been met, either 1) Darren Langley AKA langers (General Manager - Rocket Pool Pty Ltd) or 2) a party he entrusts with this ability SHOULD create a snapshot vote and publicize it as soon as reasonably possible unless exercizing their veto power (see Vetoing below).
-- [Rocket Pool DAO Leadership Council (address 0x123WESHOULDMAKETHIS or rpdao.eth)]

-Given that the snapshot voting system is considered relatively insecure (see Security Considerations below), the RP DAO Leadership Council may exercise veto power over any proposal by refusing to bring it forward for consideration.

 The snapshot vote will run for [14] days and requires a [15%] voting power quorum to be successful.
 In the case where no quorum has been met for three of the last four polls, the needed quorum will be reduced by [25%] permanently unless governance action dictates otherwise.